sybrew/the-seo-framework/readme.txt

 		* When images are found to be over 4096 pixels in width or height, they'll be discarded.
 	* SEO meta generation no longer occurs when using Customizer.
 	* Redirects may now be set and performed on protocols other than `http` and `https`.
-	* Using iOS touch, tooltips arrows are now centered, instead of being near where you touched.
-		* This is because we added "focus" accessibility support, which will otherwise conflict and make the arrow jump.
 	* **Term meta:**
 		* When a term is disabled via the post type settings, saving it won't erase the custom SEO term meta.
 			* The same behavior already applied to singular post items.